Steps to Becoming an Addiction Counselor in West Virginia

 In addition, you should verify your internships or practicum meet the supervision requirements for work experience.
 If you work part-time or volunteer during school, you should do the same, so you can meet the six-year work experience requirement as soon as possible.

-Testing Process for West Virginia
+Addiction Counselor Testing & Examination Process in West Virginia

 Your first step will be to download the application form and instructions from the WVCBAPP website.
 You will need to submit two copies of your application and you should plan to make another copy for your own records.